arikrak/onebody/README.md

 * IRC channel #church.io on Freenode (try the [web-based IRC client](https://webchat.freenode.net/?channels=#church.io))
 * [Wiki](http://wiki.github.com/churchio/onebody) - There is some (possibly outdated) information here.
 We'll work to clean this up shortly after releasing 3.0.
-* [Google Group](http://groups.google.com/group/churchio) - Community of people building open source church software.
+* [Google Group](http://groups.google.com/group/churchio) - Community of people building open source congregation software.
 If you're stuck, ask nicely for some help and you will probably get it.

 ## Contributing